Quantum Geometry and the Hidden Scales in Materials: What is Quantum Geometry?

-The advantage of Eq.~\eqref{eq:def-Q-r-general} lies in its applicability to macroscopic systems where the behavior of electrons is qualitatively different from those in the Hydrogen atom.
-This is particularly important in bands with topological invariants where quantum geometry provides us with the language to capture the scale $\ell_g$ of dipole fluctuations of bound electrons, see Fig.\ref{fig:dipole transitions}.
-The geometric length scale $\ell_g$ is usually comparable to the lattice constant $\ell_g\sim a$ and has dramatic signatures such as protected boundary modes \cite{Kane.Hasan.2010} or quantization of Hall conductivity \cite{Pepper.Klitzing.1980,Nijs.Thouless.1982}.
-For free electrons in a magnetic field, $\ell_g$ is nothing more than the magnetic length $\ell_g^2=\ell_B^2=\hbar/eB$, placing a similar formal ground to the quantum Hall effect in the continuum or in lattice models.
+The localization tensor (Eq.~\eqref{eq:def-Q-r-general}) is useful in that it can be applied to macroscopic systems where the behavior of electrons is qualitatively different from those in the hydrogen atom.
+Quantum geometry provides us with a language to capture the scale $\ell_g$ of dipole fluctuations of bound electrons in materials in infinite lattices, whose wavefunctions in the clean limit are fully delocalized Bloch states (Fig.\ref{fig:dipole transitions}).
+The geometric length scale $ \ell_g $ is typically on the order of the lattice constant ($ \ell_g \approx a $).
+However, there are important exceptions where $\ell_g \gg a$.
+In a massive Dirac system, for instance, $\ell_g$ diverges as the energy gap closes and can remain much larger than the lattice constant for a small mass.
+This behaviour underscores that $\ell_g$ arises from wavefunction interference across many sites and is not solely determined by local energetics.

-Here, it is our goal to emphasize that quantum geometry is indispensable in modeling materials with multiple bands - it presents a systematic way of including quantum corrections to the dipole operator beyond the conventional semi-classical approach.
-There has been increasing evidence that materials can exhibit drastically different properties solely due to differences in their quantum geometry \cite{rossi2021quantum}.
-This is particularly true when the band dispersion is significantly flattened by interference induce by, for example, a moiré potential.
-Therefore, the identification of observables capable of directly measuring or quantifying quantum geometry in real materials has emerged as an important challenge in the field~\cite{Torma2023commentary}.
+In topological systems, such as those exhibiting quantized Hall conductivity~\cite{Pepper.Klitzing.1980,Nijs.Thouless.1982} or symmetry-protected boundary modes~\cite{Kane.Hasan.2010}, topological invariants place a generic lower bound on the magnitude of dipole fluctuations.
+This bound becomes saturated in idealized scenarios, such as free electrons in a magnetic field where the geometric scale coincides with the magnetic length $\ell_g^2 = \ell_B^2 = \hbar / eB$ \cite{Roy2014}.
+In trivial systems with weakly hybridized orbitals, the geometric scale captures the sizes of the orbitals themselves $\ell_g\approx a_B$, and can often be ignored, as is the case in single band approximations.
+Crucially, the scale $\ell_g$ is universally a well-defined indicator of dipole fluctuations.